 Second, how should you initialize the clusters?
 This is a tricky point, because some initializations are very bad.
 If you initialize all the components to the same parameters, they will never break apart because of symmetries in the model.
 If you choose a really bad initialization for one of the components, it may "die out" during E-M because the component doesn't assign high likelihood to any data points.
 There's no strategy that's guaranteed to work, but one good option is to initialize the different clusters to have random means and very broad standard deviation, just like we did for the temperatures example.
-Another option is to initialize the cluster assignments using K-means, another (non-probabilistic) clustering algorithm which tends to be easier to fit.
+Another option is to initialize the clusters using K-means, which tends to be easier to fit.

 Finally, we discussed learning parameters with maximum likelihood.
-What about the MAP approximation?
+What about MAP?
 It turns out we can apply the E-M algorithm almost without modification.
 The only difference is that in the M-step, we apply the MAP updates rather than the ML ones.
-We'll walk you through this in Assignment 4.